codefiesta/OAuthKit/README.md

 * [Stripe](https://docs.stripe.com/stripe-apps/api-authentication/oauth)
 * [Twitter](https://developer.x.com/en/docs/authentication/oauth-2-0)
 	* **Unsupported**: Although OAuthKit *should* work with Twitter/X OAuth2 APIs without any modification, **@codefiesta** has chosen not to support any [Elon Musk](https://www.natesilver.net/p/elon-musk-polls-popularity-nate-silver-bulletin) backed ventures due to his facist, racist, and divisive behavior that epitomizes out-of-touch wealth and greed. **@codefiesta** will not raise objections to other developers who wish to contribute to OAuthKit in order to support Twitter OAuth2.

+## OAuthKit Documentation

+You can find the complete Swift DocC documentation for the [OAuthKit Framework here](https://codefiesta.github.io/OAuthKit/documentation/oauthkit/).